Annie Goodrich Nurse Practitioner Fellowship

 Recent Graduates

-Our graduates work in a variety of settings – emergency psychiatry; clinical faculty; assistant director of a community agency; clinicians at the our geriatric clinic; Memory Disorders program; and Yale inpatient service.
-Our Alumni Association is growing, providing a supportive network for graduates and supervisors of future fellows.
+Our graduates work in a variety of settings: emergency psychiatry; clinical faculty, assistant director of a community agency; clinicians and program managers at our geriatric clinic; Memory Disorders program; and Yale inpatient service.
+Our Alumni Association is growing and providing a supportive network for graduates and as supervisors of future fellows.

 How to Apply

-All applicants must complete all components of the application plus Form B. Completed applications should be emailed to Barbara Emery, APRN at Barbara.Emery@hhchealth.org, 860.545.7295 by January 15.
+All applicants must complete all components of the application plus Form B. Completed applications should be emailed to Barbara Emery, APRN at Barbara.Emery@hhchealth.org (ph: 860.545.7828) by January 15.

 There will be information sessions in October and November.
-If interested, please contact Barbara Emery, APRN at Barbara.Emery@hhchealth.org, 860.545.7295.
+If interested, please contact Barbara Emery, APRN at Barbara.Emery@hhchealth.org or (ph: 860.545.7828).

 Frequently Asked Questions